cf7/Fourier/README.md

 # Fourier

 Fourier is a code-summary application that uses natural language processing techniques to summarize code into human readable phrases.
+It is a simple tool that is designed to increase the speed at which developers learn and understand code written by others.

+Fourier is not meant to replace the human reader, but to augment them.
+This tool hopefully makes decoding programming languages and convoluted code bases a lot easier and less time-intensive.

 ## Features